2012–13 New York Rangers season

 The 2012–13 New York Rangers season was the franchise's 86th season of play and their 87th season overall.
 The regular season was reduced from its usual 82 games to 48 due to a lockout.
 The lockout ended on January 5 when the NHL and NHL Players' Association (NHLPA) reached an agreement.
 The Rangers defeated the Washington Capitals in the Eastern Conference Quarterfinals, but were defeated by the Boston Bruins in the Eastern Conference Semi-finals.
 After the Rangers' season ended, John Tortorella was fired as head coach.

 Off-season

 After speculation that began during the 2011–12 season, Rick Nash was traded to the Rangers in a blockbuster trade on July 23, 2012, giving the Rangers the much-needed scoring winger they were seeking.
 The Rangers sent forwards Artem Anisimov and Brandon Dubinsky, defenseman Tim Erixon and a first-round draft pick in 2013 to the Blue Jackets in exchange.
 The Rangers also received minor league defenseman Steven Delisle and a conditional third-round draft pick in 2013 (the condition being that the Rangers make the Stanley Cup Finals in 2013) from Columbus.
-Nash had been on the trading block since the February 2012 trade deadline, after Nash had requested a trade out of Columbus.
+Nash had been on the trade bloc since the February 2012 trade deadline, after Nash had requested a trade out of Columbus.

 On September 15, the collective bargaining agreement expired and the NHL owners locked-out the league.